Innovation, Built-in.

 Sacrificing seats for cargo in the Dash-8

-Although it might seem counterintuitive for an airline, Air Inuit stayed true to the needs of the communities it serves by sacrificing a few passenger seats to make space for essential cargo such as mail, milk, vaccines and medicine.
+Although it might seem counterintuitive for an airline, Air Inuit stayed true to the needs of the communities it serves by sacrificing a few passenger seats to make space for essential cargo such as mail, food, vaccines and medicine.

-innovation at Air Inuit?
+More questions about innovation at Air Inuit?

 What does the work environment look like?